Ronaldo banned for five games after pushing referee

+Cristiano Ronaldo lost his cool, and now Real Madrid has lost its main man for five matches at the start of the Spanish season.

-Cristiano Ronaldo was banned for five games on Monday after shoving a referee following his red card for diving in Real Madrid’s 3-1 win over Barcelona in the season-opening Spanish Super Cup.
+Ronaldo was banned for five games on Monday after shoving a referee who sent him off for diving in Madrid’s 3-1 win over Barcelona in the Spanish Super Cup.

 Ronaldo was suspended for one game for the red card in Sunday’s Super Cup first leg at Barcelona, and four games for pushing referee Ricardo de Burgos Bengoetxea in the back, the Spanish football federation said.

-Ronaldo will miss Wednesday’s return leg of the Super Cup in Madrid plus the first four matches of the Spanish league season.

-Madrid opens the league on Sunday at Deportivo La Coruna.
+Ronaldo will miss Wednesday’s return leg of the Super Cup in Madrid plus the first four matches of Real Madrid’s league title defence.
+Zinedine Zidane’s Madrid opens the league on Sunday at Deportivo La Coruna.
 Its next three matches after that are against Valencia, promoted Levante, and at Real Sociedad.

 Ronaldo and Madrid have 10 days to appeal the federation’s ruling.